 After you’ve enabled read receipts for your organization, you’ll want to educate your users how to use them if you want to maximize their email productivity.

-Once enabled, requesting a read receipt is an easy process:
+Once enabled, requesting a read receipt in Gmail is an easy process:

 - Click compose, as you normally would to start an email draft.